Skip to article frontmatterSkip to article content

 Minimum Latitude on a Great Circle Path

-Antipodal Point of Max (TODO)
+Antipodal Point of Max is the Minimum

 def antipodal(latitude=None, longitude=None):